ahuacate/pve-host/README.md

 ## 1.1.
 PVE OS Installation
 Go to the Proxmox website and [download](https://www.proxmox.com/en/downloads) the latest ISO and burn to USB stick.
 Instructions are [here](https://pve.proxmox.com/wiki/Prepare_Installation_Media).

-In this guide we refer to SCSi and SATA controller devices designated disk names such as `sda`, `sdb`, `sdc` and so on, a generic Linux naming convention, as `sdx` only.
-Ideally `sda` should be your Proxmox OS SSD device.
+In this guide we refer to SCSi and SATA (Serial ATA) controller devices designated disk names such as `sda`, `sdb`, `sdc` and so on, a generic Linux naming convention, as `sdx` only.
+Ideally `sda` (and `1sdb`) should be allocated as the Proxmox OS SSD device.

 Always use the ZFS disk format.

-Note:  Some mainboards may not show disk devices as `sda/sdb/sdc` because the SSD is not installed on a SCSi or SATA controller.
+Note:  Some main boards may not show disk devices as `sda/sdb/sdc` because the SSD is not installed on a SCSi or SATA controller.
 For example, NVMe drives show as /dev/nvme0(n1..).
 Its most important to check your hardware device schematics and note which device type is designated to which type of hard drive (SSD) you have installed.

 ### 1.1.1.
 PVE OS Install - Primary Host - (1-2)x SSD OS & ZFS Cache ( + ZFS File Server)